 7754 Kissiah Drive, Las Cruces

 Take the Porter Exit (Highway 70) north, turn left on Peachtree Hills Road, and right on Kissiah Dr. Our ranch is toward the end on the right.
 You can’t miss our ranch gate.
+The "milk shack" is a very unassuming little tin shack with a refrigerator in it about 15 feet right of the gate.
 Ya'll come back now ya hear!

 El Paso area residents

 We deliver milk orders to 375 Sunland Park Drive (the empty lot across the street from the Sunland Park Race Track west entrance) on Saturdays from 11:00-11:15am.
 Select the Sunland Park Pickup Location at checkout.
 (There is a single $1.75 delivery fee per order (any quantity)).
 The order cutoff time to make the delivery is Saturday at 9:00am.
 If you order milk and don't show up, we will hold your order at our Ranch in Las Cruces for up to 2 days after for you to pick up.
 Thank you!

 Did you know?